How to Change Hardware on a Dresser

 • Once your filler of choice is dry, sand it down smooth so it is flush with the drawer front.

-• Repeat as necessary (according to the type of filler you are using).
+• Repeat as necessary (according to the type you’re using).

-• If the hardware left dents in your wood, fill the small impressions with wood filler – following the same process.
+• If the old hardware left dents in your wood, fill the small impressions following the same process.

-• One last thing to ensure the best results is to spray shellac over the filler.
-This helps the paint look it’s very best over the filled in area!
+• For the best results, one last thing to do is to spray shellac over the filled area.
+This helps the paint look its very best over it!

 How to Make New Holes for Hardware

 I’ve made that mistake way too much.
-So, decide where you want the new hardware to be, and then measure to where the holes need to be drilled.
+So, decide where you want the new knobs or pulls to be, and then measure where the holes need to be drilled.
 Mark it with a pen.

 How to Paint Dresser Hardware

-If you like the hardware, you can paint it!
-It’s super simple, but here’s how to paint dresser hardware.
+If you still like the old ones but still want to update them, you can paint them!
+It’s super simple, and here’s how:

-• First things first, remove the hardware and find a clean cardboard box to paint them on.
+• First things first, remove it and find a clean cardboard box to work on them.

-• Take the hardware pieces apart if they come apart.
+• Take the pieces apart if they come apart.

-• Make sure to clean the hardware really well (I love to use Krud Kutter) to remove any grease and grime build up over the years.
+• Make sure to clean them really well (I love to use Krud Kutter) to remove any grease and grime build up over the years.

-• Then give them a light scuff sanding with 220 grit sandpaper.
-This will really help the paint stick to the hardware, resulting in longer-lasting hardware!
+• Then, give them a light scuff sanding with 220 grit sandpaper.
+This will really help the new coating stick and last long!

 • Next, clean off all the dust.

 My go to method is to spray paint hardware.
-The spray makes it easy to get into all the details without getting too much paint everywhere.
+The spray makes it easy to get into all the details without getting too much coating everywhere.

 What Spray Paint Should I Use for Dresser Knobs?